14-Day 4-Island Trip to the Cook Islands: Including Rarotonga, Aitutaki, Mauke and Mitiaro!

 Dining Recommendations

-For your first night, if you’re staying at an accommodation with a restaurant on-site, like Edgewater Resort & Spa, Club Raro Resort, Little Polynesian, Manuia Beach Resort, Crown Beach Resort & Spa, Nautilus Resort or Castaway Resort, make things easy for yourself by eating at their very reputable restaurants.
+For your first night, if you’re staying at an accommodation with a restaurant on-site, such as Edgewater Resort & Spa, Club Raro Resort, Little Polynesian, Manuia Beach Resort, Crown Beach Resort & Spa, Nautilus Resort, or Castaway Resort, make things easy for yourself by dining at their reputable restaurants.
 You’ll have enough time to explore the rest of Rarotonga’s dining scene later.

 It’s time to explore Rarotonga your way, whether you prefer to spend your time seeking adventure or getting some much-needed R&R.